 Other Options for Making Dental Emergencies Affordable

 No insurance?
 No worries!
 We have our own in-house savings plan to help you enjoy cost-effective dentistry.
 This option gives you discounts on most dental services, including those associated with dental emergencies.
 Plus, we accept alternative financing through CareCredit.
 With this option, you can choose a monthly payment plan based on your specific needs.
 The best part is that this solution comes with little-to-no interest.
-We are happy to help if you have any questions or concerns.
-Please feel free to contact our office to speak with one of our friendly team members.

 There are so many different kinds of dental emergencies that you can potentially experience; it’s only natural to worry if you’re prepared to deal with them should the need arise.
 Dr. Walia will answer your questions and make sure that your treatment has been fully personalized to address your specific symptoms so that you can find permanent relief.
 For the convenience of our patients, we have listed below some of the questions that we have frequently heard over the years.

 What Should I Do About a Fractured Jaw?

 A fractured jaw is a medical emergency that requires immediate attention.
 Similarly urgent oral health issues include deep facial cuts and anything that makes it difficult to swallow or breathe.
 If you’re suffering from this kind of urgent condition, then you need to get in touch with the nearest emergency room.
 We can address your dental needs once any life-threatening conditions have been taken care of.
 After your initial emergency treatment is complete, you can still get in touch with our office to set up a same-day appointment so that we can start working on repairing your teeth, relieving your oral pain, and preventing any further damage to the smile.